Samuel Deduno: Baltimore Orioles

-On February 19, 2016, Deduno signed a minor league deal with the Baltimore Orioles.
+On February 19, 2016, Deduno signed a minor league contract with the Baltimore Orioles.
 Deduno had undergone hip surgery in the offseason and was not going to be able to pitch until mid season.
-On August 10, the Orioles released him.
+He made 10 appearances for the rookie–level Gulf Coast League Orioles, compiling a 1.50 ERA with 23 strikeouts across 18 innings pitched.
+Deduno was released by the Orioles organization on August 9.

+Coaching career

+Deduno joined the Colorado Rockies organization as a minor league coach prior to the 2020 season.

+Deduno assumed the role of pitching coach for the Dominican Summer League Rockies for the 2024 season.
+He reprised his role for the 2025 season.

 Pitching style

 Deduno relies mostly, especially against right-handed hitters, on a four-seam fastball (89–92 mph) and curveball (80–84 mph).
 He throws a small amount of two-seam fastballs, sliders, and changeups against left-handed hitters.
 The curve is by far his most common pitch in two-strike counts and when he is ahead in the count.

 His four-seamer has the smallest amount of "rise", or vertical break, among all major league starters since 2007.
 This sinker-like effect gives him the best ground ball/fly ball ratio (6:1) among four-seamers in that group.
 Remarking on its unusual movement, former Twins catcher Ryan Doumit said, "His fastball's unlike anything I've ever seen. ...
 It's like catching a 92-mile-an-hour knuckleball."

 Deduno has a high walk rate, walking 55 batters in his first 83 innings.